 The Strengthening Families Program is a nationally and internationally recognized parent and family strengthening program for high-risk and general population families.
 SFP is an evidencebased family skills training program that significantly reduces problem behaviors, delinquency, and alcohol and drug use in youth.
 It also improves social competencies and school performance.
 The program is designed to decrease the maltreatment of children as parents strengthen the bond with their children and learn effective parenting skills.
 The program was originally developed for parents with histories of substance abuse.
 A family meal is provided at each SFP session.
 Sharing a meal together can increase family well- being by encouraging communication and interaction and allowing families to bond together as a unit.
-The program gives families the opportunity to provide reciprocal care, emotional support, hope, encouragement, and guidance.
+This program is conducted outside of normal business hours and as a result funding is utilized for staff over-time as needed.
+In summary, the program gives families the opportunity to provide reciprocal care, emotional support, hope, encouragement, and guidance.
 The program provides opportunities for participants to resolve conflicts, seek peace, and assist each other during challenging situations and crises.